Projection-free approximation of flows of harmonic maps with quadratic constraint accuracy and variable step sizes: Introduction

 In this paper, we design a projection-free linearly implicit $(\theta,\mu)$-method for flows of harmonic maps, utilizing Alouges' weak formulation, and address its approximation properties when the smoothness of the solution is not guaranteed.
 Here, $0 < \theta \leqslant 1$ and $0 \leqslant \mu \leqslant 1$ denote two parameters of the method characterizing its energy dissipation and its approach to realize the unit-length constraint, respectively; see \cref{SSe:2.3} below.
 The proposed method offers several key advantages: (1) It is unconditionally energy stable and achieves second-order accuracy in approximating the unit-length constraint, requiring only minimal regularity conditions on the solution, akin to the projection-free two-step BDF method proposed in \cite{ABP}; see \cref{pro:energy,prp:Contraint violation2} below.
 (2) It accommodates variable step sizes, which paves the way to the application of acceleration techniques for achieving faster convergence to stationary points and adaptive approaches to improve the accuracy of numerical solutions near singularities (such as a singularity at $t = 0$ for nonsmooth initial data or a finite blow-up for smooth initial data), without affecting the unconditional energy stability and the constraint violation property.
 This capability represents a notable advantage over the projection-free two-step BDF method proposed in \cite{ABP}, as stability for BDF methods in the case of variable step sizes is a delicate matter; see, e.g., \cite{ACHYZ}.
 We illustrate the accuracy in approximating the unit-length constraint and the performance of the proposed method through a series of numerical experiments, comparing it with the linearly implicit Euler and two-step BDF methods.

 To fix the ideas, we develop our theory for the problem of approximating flows of harmonic maps (into the sphere), which serves as a prototype of a geometrically constrained partial differential equation.
 Using the same ideas, projection-free linearly implicit iterative schemes with second-order accuracy in the constraint approximation supporting variable step sizes can be designed and analyzed for a broad class of problems, e.g., in micromagnetics, liquid crystal theory, and bending theory.
+We stress that our results are developed for a semi-discrete method, in which only the time discretization of~\eqref{eq:grad-flow} is considered, but hold verbatim if a spatial discretization with a nodal treatment of the constraint is used; see~\cite{Bartels-2016}, where a fully discrete method based on first-order finite elements for the linearly implicit Euler method is introduced and analyzed.
+Moreover, the method can be extended to more general target manifolds than the unit sphere, e.g., to manifolds that can be characterized as the zero level set of a $C^2$-function satisfying certain growth conditions.
+Again, we refer to~\cite{Bartels-2016}, where this extension is developed for the method based on the linearly implicit Euler method.

 The paper is organized as follows.
 In \cref{Se:2}, we introduce the projection-free linearly implicit $(\theta,\mu)$-method and the main theoretical results.
 For the sake of comparison, we also discuss the implicit Euler method and the two-step BDF method.
 The extension of the proposed method to accommodate variable step sizes and the corresponding analyses of energy decay and constraint violation are presented in \cref{Se:3}.
 Numerical results are provided in \cref{Se:num} to support the theoretical analysis and illustrate the performance of the schemes.